Details on the two Gmail versions - the standard view and the basic HTML view.

 Rich-text formatting missing from the basic HTML view - the older Gmail version

-Also, Gmail allows you to shift back and forth across the two versions and you can do so quickly by clicking on the link of the other version.
-This link is present in two places on the web page - near the top right and close to the bottom (in the footer).
-For example, I use the standard Gmail view and have links to the older version both at the top and the bottom.
+Gmail lets you shift back and forth across standard and basic HTML views by clicking the link of the other version.
+This link is typically present at the bottom of the page (in the footer).
+For example, I use the standard Gmail view (newer version) and have links to the older standard as well as the basic HTML versions at the bottom.